TuneMatic technical notes from actual emails received and responded to (updated 09/20/2023)

 Encountering bad tunes:

-When TuneMatic keys the rig, it measures the frequency, swr, and power range.
-There is an internal frequency counter that actually measures the rig transmit frequency.
+When TuneMatic keys the rig, it measures the frequency and swr/power.
+TuneMatic uses internal frequency measurement that records the rig transmit frequency.
 At the same time, it is measuring the pulse count and antenna current, in case it goes past the soft limits and stalls out.

 The EEEEE message indicates that it assumed the frequency was already stored, when it keyed the second time, it didn’t like the SWR reading, and it was warning you that the SWR was not acceptable to TuneMatic limit.